Hantavirus cases in Arizona increased in summer 2024. What you need to know. Learn About Hantavirus

 A mixture of pollen and nectar is then regurgitated into the chamber and the egg is laid.
 Six to eight chambers are constructed and sealed off so that the egg can hatch, the larva can feed on the mixture and then pupate emerging in August in its adult form.
 Carpenter bees feed then return to their tunnels for the winter.

-Habits of carpenter bees
+Habits of Carpenter Bees

 • Diet: Flower nectar.
 Do not eat wood.